robbalmbra/RomBuilder/docker/README.md

 * MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
 Default is enabled.
 * CCACHE_SIZE - Defines in gigabytes the size of ccache.
 Default is 70 gigabytes.
 * TEST_BUILD=1 - Disable telegram automatic update to group
+* DATE_REVERT - Specifies the date that the repo will pull before the specified date; e.g `2020-03-01 00:00`

 **Other**